haskell/haskell-language-server/docs/support/ghc-version-support.md

 #### Major versions

-A major GHC version is a "legacy" version if it is 3 or more major versions behind the latest GHC version that is
+A major GHC version is a "legacy" version if it is a major versions behind the latest GHC version that is used in a Stackage LTS snapshot or the GHCup recommended version, whichever is lower.

-1. Fully supported by HLS (support status "full support")
-2. Used in a Stackage LTS snapshot or the GHCup recommended version, whichever is lower.
 * `min(ghcup recommended version, stackage lts snapshot)`

-For example, if 9.2 is the latest major version fully supported by HLS and used in a Stackage LTS, then the 8.8 major version and older will be legacy.
+For example, if 9.2 is the latest major version fully supported by HLS and used in a Stackage LTS, then the 9.1 major version and older will be legacy.

 Another example, if there is a Stackage LTS for GHC 9.6 and recommended version